-Early Retirement - Eligibility: Group A Age 55.
-Group C Age 55 with 5 years of creditable service.
-Early Retirement - Amount: Group A Actuarial equivalent of normal retirement allowance using AFC and creditable service at early retirement.
-Group C Grandfathered Accrued normal benefit reduced 6% for each year prior to age 62.
-Non-grandfathered Accrued normal benefit reduced by actuarial reduction from normal retirement age.
-Vesting: All groups - 5 years of creditable service.
-Disability Retirement - Eligibility: All groups - served in Sta Total and permanent disability after 5 years of creditable service (5 years preceding retirement ate).
+Early Retirement - Eligibility: Group A Age 55. • Age 55 with 5 years of creditable service.
+Early Retirement - Amount: • Actuarial equivalent of normal retirement allowance using AFC and creditable service at early retirement.
+GrandfatheredAccrued normal benefit reduced 6% for each year prior to age 62.Non-grandfatheredAccrued normal benefit reduced by actuarial reduction from normal retirement age.
+Vesting: All groups - - 5 years of creditable service.
+Disability Retirement - Eligibility: All groups - Total and permanent disability after 5 years of creditable service (5 years preceding retirement served in State).
 Disability Retirement - Amount: All groups - Calculated as a service allowance based on AFC and creditable service at disability retirement, subject to a 25% of AFC minimum.
-Death Benefit - Eligibility: Group A Group C Death Benefit - Amount: All groups - Accrued allowance paid under 100% survivorship option.
+Death Benefit - Eligibility: Group A Age 60 or 30 years of creditable service; 10 years of creditable service if in service at death. • Group C Age 55 and 5 years of creditable service or 10 years of creditable service.
+Death Benefit - Amount: All groups - Accrued allowance paid under 100% survivorship option.
 If the eligibility requirements are not met or if beneficiary so elects, the member's accumulated contributions are paid to the beneficiary or estate.
 Certain children's benefits may also be payable.
 Post-Retirement Adjustments: Group A Allowances in payment for at least one year increased on each January 1 by the net percentage increase in Consumer Price Index (CPI).
 The maximum net percentage increase in CPI is capped at 5%.
 If the net percentage increase in CPI is less than 0%, members will not receive an increase.
 Group B Allowances in payment for at least one year increased on each January 1 by half of the net percentage increase in CPI.
 The maximum net percentage increase in CPI is capped at 5%.
 If the net percentage increase in CPI is less than 0%, members will not receive an increase.
-Group C For active members who are first eligible for normal retirement on or after July 1, 2022: Allowances in payment for at least two years increased on each January 1 by half of the net percentage increase in CPI.
+Group C For active members who are first eligible for normal retirement on or after July 1, 2022: - Allowances in payment for at least two years increased on each January 1 by half of the net percentage increase in CPI.
 The maximum net percentage increase in CPI is capped at 4%.
 If the net percentage increase in CPI is less than 0%, members will not receive an increase.
-For members receiving a reduced early retirement allowance, the adjustment will not apply before age 62.
+For members receiving a reduced early retirement allowance, the adjustment will not apply before age 62 for grandfathered members or age 65 for non-grandfathered members.